Friday, April 15, 2016

 “Why?”
 Hans asked, dimming his eyes in the momentary haze of incomprehension that glutted his mind.

-It was only nine o’clock, but the night carried an eerie quietness with it as if the neighborhood was bracing for a disaster.
+It was only nine o’clock, but the night carried an eerie quietness with it as if the neighborhood were bracing for a disaster.
 Even the streets looked slightly deserted too.
-True they were usually scanty at that hour of the season, but he had been away from the capital for two years, so he could not dismiss the possibility of changes so easily.
+True they were usually scanty at that hour of the season.
+Or perhaps there is a reason, he thought.
+He had been away from the capital for two years, so he could not dismiss the possibility of changes so easily.
 It was a chilly night too, forcing Hans to pocket his hands and quicken his pace.
 He kept walking for a couple of minutes preoccupied with his thoughts and paying little attention to the things and people around him.
 The only time he slowed down a little was when he was just yards away from the intersection to the next street.
-In fact, he heard voices with a worrying ring in them but failed to dwell on it.
+In fact, he heard voices with a worrying ring in them but failed to dwell on them.
 However, someone called his name, forcing him to snap out of his thoughts and raise his head.
-That was the moment he first saw them.
-There were five men altogether, and they were in their late twenties or early thirties.
-He immediately deduced from the men’s facial expressions, tall statures, slightly muscular frames, hardened looks and outfit that they were involved with the paramilitary.
-He heaved his shoulders and kept on walking despite the chill that ran up his spine.

 “Black Jew, Hans Heinrich,” one of the men called out, distinguished himself from the group and approached Hans in a half-running manner.

 Hans realized it was too late to turn around and make a run for his life.
 But, why run?
 He thought.
 Now, the men were less than eight yards away, and they looked too malicious for his liking.
-The fact that one of them recognized me could prove to be helpful, he thought.
+The fact that one of them recognized me can be helpful, he thought.
 Hans kept on walking in a slightly hesitant manner until they closed in on him.

 Halt!
 We want to talk to you,” one of the brown-shirted men barked.